Our Team

 In addition to teaching awareness in his own department, he has spoken at the PSPSA Conference in 2022, the ICISF World Congress in 2023, 1st Responder Conferences – Tempe AZ, Brothers Helping Brothers in 2024, and has had numerous pod cast appearances.

-As a Peer Support Candidate, Ed is intentionally walking through the Gates to Healing method with our team to gain first-hand experience with Equine-Assisted Psychotherapy and Learning.
+As an Advisory Board Member and Peer Support, Ed is intentionally walking through the Gates to Healing method with our team to gain first-hand experience with Equine-Assisted Psychotherapy and Learning